Theocracy: States with official state religions

-States with an ambiguous status

-North Korea

-Although North Korea is a socialist republic where the government's official state ideology is Juche which centers around the Kim family.
-According to Ashley J. Tellis and Michael Wills, this amendment to the preamble was an indication of the unique North Korean characteristic of being a theocratic state based on the personality cult surrounding Kim Il-sung.
-Kim Il-sung, who died in 1994, remains North Korea's "Eternal President" and the country adopted a Juche calendar dating from 1912, the year of Kim's birth.

-Historic states with theocratic aspects
+Historic societies with theocratic aspects

 Sumer

-Sumerian cities during the Uruk period were probably theocratic and were most likely headed by a priest-king (ensi), assisted by a council of elders including both men and women.
+Sumerian cities were probably theocratic and were most likely headed by a priest-king (ensi), assisted by a council of elders including both men and women.

 Ancient Egypt

-Ancient Egyptian pharaohs were seen as divine and associated with Horus, and after death, Osiris.
-While not considered equal to other members of the Egyptian pantheon, the pharaoh was seen as having the responsibility of mediating between the gods and the people.
+Ancient Egyptian society regarded its pharaohs as divine and associated them with Horus, and after death, with Osiris.
+While not considered equal to other members of the Egyptian pantheon, the pharaoh had the responsibility of mediating between the gods and the people.